 3. TPO Coated Drip Edge and Welding

-Taking the benefits of drip edge a step further, consider TPO or PVC coated metal drip edge material that allows for welding to seal the seams.
+Taking the benefits of drip edge a step further, consider TPO-coated or PVC-coated metal drip edge material that allows for welding to seal the seams.
 This product is extremely durable, looks great, and, most impressive, is effective against leaks.
 With expert welds providing the strongest possible hold and seamless protection, there’s no need for annual maintenance.

 As with any improved product, welded TPO coated drip edge is more costly than traditional drip edge using cover strip adhesive and requires more skilled craftsmen to install — and it’s only available in white.